conradchelsea/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Project Overview
 I was tasked by Pewlett Hackard with assisting HR in finding upcoming retirees and employees eligible to participate in the mentorship program.
-To complete this request we executed the following:
+To complete this request I executed the following:

 1. Created a table with the number of retiring employees by title.
 2. Created a table with the number of employees eligible for the mentorship program by birthdate.